hpssjellis/pgb-mobile-app-design/README.md

 1. node.js

-1. give your box a simple name
+1. give your box a simple name such as a few letters of your first name

 1. https://github.com/hpssjellis/pgb-mobile-app-design.git